Predicting Hate Intensity of Twitter Conversation Threads: Methodology

-where $s$ is the total number of conversations, and $n$ is the maximum length of the conversation.
-The elements $\mathcal{R}_{(p,q)} \in \mathcal{R}_{s(1,n)}$ and $\mathcal{S}_{(p,q)} \in \mathcal{S}_{s(1,n)}$ are the $p${th} data point, whose conversation thread is of length $q$ ($\varphi_p$ represents the $p${th} root tweet).
-The model begins by utilising an autoencoder to learn low-dimensional latent representations for the hate intensity profile of conversation threads (of irregular lengths).
-In this situation, we learn two alternative latent representations: $\mathcal{X}_h$, which represents the first few replies and is viewed as history, and $\mathcal{X}_f$, which represents the future hatred trend for the remaining replies.
-Then, in an unsupervised setting, we use a fuzzy clustering technique to give cluster membership probabilities $\mathcal{P}(C_{c1}, C_{c2}, \cdots, C_{cj})$ and cluster centres $(C_{c1}, C_{c2}, \cdots, C_{cj})$ to each conversation thread, where $j$ is a hyper-parameter indicating the number of clusters.
-Following this, we train a new deep neural network unit to predict cluster membership probabilities given $\mathcal{X}_h$ and $\mathcal{S}_{s(1,t_h)}$, which assign cluster centres for a new conversation thread.
-Finally, using $\mathcal{X}_h$ and $\mathcal{P}(C_{c1}, C_{c2}, \cdots, C_{cj})$, a novel deep regressor predicts the latent representation of the future hate trend $\mathcal{X}_f$, which, when coupled with $\mathcal{X}_h$, is transformed to the whole hate trend by the decoder trained during the autoencoder phase.
+{\model} uses an autoencoder to learn low-dimensional latent representations for the hate intensity profile of conversation threads.
+Specifically, the model learns two alternative latent representations: $\mathcal{X}_h$, which represents the first few replies, and $\mathcal{X}_f$, which represents the future hatred trend for the remaining replies.
+Once these representations, $\mathcal{X}_h$ and $\mathcal{X}_{f}$, are combined, the model uses an unsupervised setting to apply a fuzzy clustering technique to give cluster membership probabilities and cluster centers to each conversation thread.
+The number of clusters is determined by a hyper-parameter $j$.
+Following this, the model trains with historical node and propagation structure $G_{\varphi}^{(1,t_h)}$ using the tree encoder to learn the structure embedding $\mathcal{X}_{hs}$.
+The model then trains a new deep neural network unit to predict cluster membership probabilities given $\mathcal{X}_h$, $\mathcal{X}_{hs}$ and $\mathcal{S}_{s_{(1,t_h)}}$, which assign cluster centers for a new conversation thread.
+Finally, using $\mathcal{X}_h$ and $\mathcal{P}(C_{c1}, C_{c2}, \cdots, C_{cj})$, a novel deep regressor predicts the latent representation of the future hate trend $\mathcal{X}^*_f$, which, when coupled with $\mathcal{X}_h$, is transformed to the whole hate trend by the decoder trained during the autoencoder phase.

+Figure \ref{fig:running_example} illustrates an example processing of an abstract tweet thread using our model.
+Four representations are derived from the input tweet thread: History, Future, Sentiment and Graph representations.
+The history and future representations are fed into the Fuzzy Clustering algorithm to predict the cluster centers.
+In parallel, a Prior model is trained on history, sentiment and graph representations forming the prior knowledge.
+This is combined with cluster centers to learn/assign the cluster membership probabilities in the fuzzy associations step.
+Further, these probabilities are combined with history representations in the Future Predictor to predict the latent representation of future hate trends.
+In the final step, the future latent representation is concatenated with the history representation and fed into the decoder to predict the overall hate trend of the entire conversation thread.